tomszilagyi/tomszilagyi.github.io/_posts/2017-05-28-Resurrecting-an-old-dictionary.md

 written from 1958 up to its publication.
 As you might correctly guess, judging by today's standards this volume is ridiculously outdated.
-It has no mention of several modern words of today's everyday conversational Swedish, such as *schyst* or *kolla*.
+It has no mention of several modern words of today's everyday conversational Swedish, such as *mysig*, *schyst* or even *kolla*.
 Nor does it offer the informal, everyday, "real" meaning of others, such as *fika*.
 Fifty years is a long time, especially when you consider the sweeping cultural changes of the last half century, and the linguistic ones that inevitably came with those.

 The dictionary has been reprinted several times.
 I have a copy of the sixth edition from 1992 on my bookshelf, and there are even later